 This should be the first thing you might want to check.
 In your hosting account options, navigate to the PHP menu.
 Then, you can check the current PHP version of your WordPress website.

 Checking Through a WordPress Plugin

 In the market, you can always use a plugin to check for the WordPress PHP update.
-Usually, people use the Display PHP Version.
+Usually, people use the display PHP version.
 After downloading and installing it, navigate to “At a Glance” and look for the PHP version status.
-If it shows your site has the latest PHP version, you can be comfortable and do other works.
+If it shows your site has the latest PHP version, you can be comfortable and do other work.
 However, if the reversed thing happens, there is a big chance that your PHP is old.

 Well, let us help you update PHP WordPress.